 Therefore, it’s advisable and logical to test the quality and capability of the development partner as well as the project plan, which can be easily done by initiating a pilot project or developing a prototype.

-Testing first, on a small scale, will give you a good idea of the feasibility of the product under development, and make sure that you are investing in a practicable product and a right development partner.
+Testing first, on a small scale, will give you a good idea of the feasibility of the product under development, and make sure that you are investing in a practicable product and a right development partner or product development services.

 3. Doing Outsourced Product Development without a local Product Manager